drGorski/SmarTSv2/README.md

 The abstract layer of the SmarTSv2 package consists of the following classes:
 * ``AbstractTransaction`` class --- an abstract class that represents the generic transaction.
 * ``AbstractSC`` class --- an abstract class that defines the generic smart contract verifying a single transaction kind.
 The class declares a data structure for storing smart contract verification rules.
 The single verification rule is declared as a ``Predicate<AbstractTransaction>`` type.
 The implementation of the transaction verification mechanism was provided in the ``checkSC()`` method.
 The method was marked as final which prevents overriding.
 * ``AbstractTestSC`` class --- an abstract test class for smart contracts that inspects a single transaction type.
-The ``initiateTransactions()`` method is abstract and must be implemented by a specific smart contract test class.
-The method should create transaction objects needed to execute a test suite for the smart contract.
 * ``AbstractConfigSC`` class --- an abstract class of a smart contract that verifies multiple types of transactions.
 The class declares an instance variable ``configurations``, which is a list of verification rule configurations for various types of transactions.
 * ``AbstractTestConfigSC`` class --- an abstract test class for smart contracts that validate multiple transaction types.

 Both abstract test classes ``AbstractTestSC`` and ``AbstractTestConfigSC`` contain methods ``runTest()`` and ``runTestSuite()``.
+Those classes also comprises the ``initiateTransactions()`` method.
+The method is abstract and must be implemented by a specific smart contract test class.
+The method should create transaction objects needed to execute a test suite for the smart contract.
 Thus, a unified test execution mechanism has been provided for both types of smart contracts.

 ## Package classes in a UML class diagram